mintyfly/coinkite-angular/README.md

 ### Discussion

-We are using `$http` for the main JSON resource fetching.
+This example is using `$http` for the main JSON resource fetching.
 However, the typeahead feature fetches its data via Restangular.
 All API endpoints (except `/public/v1`) require authentication with an API key and secret.
 The keys you need can be created on